-Many organisations are currently seeking volunteers to call individuals in isolation, maintain a sense of community throughout confinement, and to help those who are most vulnerable and disadvantaged.
+Many organisations are currently seeking volunteers to care for individuals in isolation, to maintain a sense of community throughout confinement, and to help those who are most vulnerable and disadvantaged.

 Even if rackets, balls and oars may be stowed away for some time, there is no reason why we should have to stop moving during confinement.
 Certain activities can be done without requiring much space or specific equipment.